dangoslen/dangoslen-me-site/content/blog/lets-talk-about-trust.md

 ### Trust Is Important
 Before going further, let's go back to why we need to talk about trust.

-In their re:work-study, Google found that high-performing teams had a handful of traits in common - and they had nothing to do with individual performers or ability.
+In their famous [re:work-study](https://rework.withgoogle.com/blog/five-keys-to-a-successful-google-team/), Google found that high-performing teams had a handful of traits in common - and they had nothing to do with individual performers or ability.
 Instead, they found that other factors about how the team operated were more critical.
 The top two factors were psychological safety (do team members feel safe to take risks without feeling insecure or embarrassed?) and dependability (are team members delivering high-quality work on time?).

 When taken together, these two items form what I think of as trust. **If I feel safe on a team and know that I can depend on them, I can trust their intentions and efforts**.
 This makes it easier to focus on my work without worrying about if others are doing theirs.
 I can feel confident when collaborating with them as I am sure they aren't trying to embarrass me.